leh-vee/vertigo/README.md

 project yourself.
 Come down; from here you can look at the sky.
 From here you can begin to climb.
-Draw back your song from the middle air where you cannot follow it.
-Close down these shaking towers yo have built toward your vertigo.
-You do not know how to bind your heart to the skylark, or your eyes to the hard- ened blue hills.
+Draw back your song from the middle air where you cannot follow it. <b>Close down these shaking towers you have built toward your vertigo.</b> You do not know how to bind your heart to the skylark, or your eyes to the hard- ened blue hills.
 Return to the sorrow in which you have hidden your truth.
 Kneel here, search here, with both